cyfronet-co/rest-api-portal/doc/README.md

       "members": [
         {
           "login": String,
-          "cuid": String
+          "cuid": String,
+          "role": String,
-          "role": String
+          "status": String
         },
       ]
-    },
+    }
 ```

 ## Users REST API

-Users REST API returns list of all users that have at least one grant with allocation on particular site.
+Users REST API returns list of all users that have at least one service related to particular site.
+This endpoint also returns all user's affiliations with information like type, status, or affiliation's end date.

+### Statuses meaning
+ * `accepted` - active user
+ * `blocked` - user blocked by operator
+ * `rodo_revoked` - user revoked by RODO

+### Affiliations' types meaning
+* `Affiliations::AcademicUnitEmployee` - affiliation meant for employees of Polish universities having at least a doctoral degree.
+* `Affiliations::InstitutionalUnitEmployee` - affiliation designated for users with at least a doctoral degree who conduct research for a Polish research unit other than universities.
+* `Affiliations::HPCEmployee` - This affiliation is for employees of HPC centres.
+* `Affiliations::Subordinate` - an affiliation for 1st or 2nd degree students conducting research under the guidance of a supervisor with at least a PhD.
+* `Affiliations::PhdStudent` - an affiliation intended for doctoral students with a supervisor with at least a PhD.
+* `Affiliations::ExternalCollaborator` - affiliation intended for users conducting research abroad, cooperating with employees of a Polish scientific unit

 ### Endpoint
 ```
 /api/sites/:site_key/users
-/api/sites/:site_key/user/:login
+/api/sites/:site_key/users/:login
 ```

 ### Schema